We may receive compensation when you click on links to products from our partners.

 Here are three basic tips you can follow that will help you target your search.
-Planning and targeting your search should be on the top of your list:
+Planning and targeting your search should be at the top of your list:

-- Leverage your job search plan and focus on your target companies first.
-No job search plan?
+job search plan and focus on your target companies first.
+Nojob search plan?
 Take a look here first: Job Search Planning.

 - Only apply for jobs that closely match your experience and/or education.
 While there will be an urge to apply for jobs that loosely fit your background, this is not the best way to spend your time.